Open-Systems-Pharmacology/Quinidine-Metoprolol-DDGI/README.md

 Modeling of published quinidine-metoprolol-DDGI studies for model evaluation

 ## Repository files
-Within this repository, we distribute a PK-Sim snapshot and a PK-Sim model file containing simulations of all published clinical studies used to evaluate the predictive performance of the quinidine model regarding quinidine-metoprolol-DDGIs, including the respective observed data digitized from literature reports.
+Within this repository, we distribute a PK-Sim snapshot containing simulations of all published clinical studies used to evaluate the predictive performance of the quinidine model regarding quinidine-metoprolol-DDGIs, including the respective observed data digitized from literature reports.
 The applied metoprolol model has been published previously [1].
 For further details and documentation please refer to [2].

 ## Version information